go-schwab/trader/README.md

 **You set it up once, and forget about it.**

 Because of it's simplicity, it's lightning fast.
-Don't trust us; try it out for yourself!
+Try it out for yourself - sample code below.

 This project is the successor to [go-tda](https://github.com/samjtro/go-tda), a project I made both as a learning experience, as well as an attempt to provide a counterweight to the primarily Python-based algotrading sphere.
 Golang is SO much better for algorithmic trading, and this package is an attempt to prove out that case.